 - What happens at a one-on-one ergonomic evaluation?

-- The ergonomist observes your equipment and how you use it, then may make adjustments that better position everything in your workspace, based on ergonomic principles and practices.
+- The ergonomist observes your equipment and how you use it, then may adjust and make recommendations that better position everything in your workspace and promote habitual change based on ergonomic principles and practices.

 - Does the ergonomist need to touch me to analyze me and my environment?

 - Can I just figure this out on my own?

 - Feel free to use the library resources on our site to serve your needs.
 They have been vetted and approved by the ergonomics program.
 If you need additional assistance, we are here to help!

 Kevin Myers, Columbia's onsite ergonomist, is a Certified Athletic Trainer who holds a Master of Science in Ergonomics and Biomechanics from New York University.
 Kevin is passionate about using his expertise to empower the workplace culture for the common good.

 "We are whole people who come to work.
 We all deserve to feel comfortable with our full selves (physical, emotional, mental, and spiritual) in the workplace.
 If I can serve others to help them become more aware and accepting of themselves, we can create a culture of being more aware and accepting of each other.
 We are better together, as a community!"

 If you have questions about ergonomics, email: [email protected].